defi-wonderland/design-docs/protocol/l2-forked-tests.md

 - Provides high-fidelity representation of Predeploy states by simulating complete upgrade paths from an initial network state
 - Offers flexible configuration options for various testing scenarios

 However, current limitations prevent us from implementing a truly shared approach, as we require NUT scripts to execute within the context of privileged accounts such as ProxyAdmin or the Depositor Account.
-To address this challenge, we would need to implement one of the following solutions:
+To address this, we propose the implementation of the following solution:

-#### Pectra Hardfork and EIP-7702

-The Ethereum Pectra Hardfork introduces EIP-7702, which enables EOAs to delegate control to smart contracts capable of executing code directly from the address.
-This would allow us to integrate the NUT Executor approach into L2 upgrades, as privileged accounts could execute NUT scripts via delegated calls.

-#### ProxyAdmin Upgrade
+#### L2 `ProxyAdmin` Upgrade

-Alternatively, we could upgrade the L2 ProxyAdmin contract to permit limited delegated calls, enabling NUT scripts to execute within the ProxyAdmin context and perform contract upgrades as necessary.
+It's possible to upgrade the L2 `ProxyAdmin` contract to allow limited delegated calls, enabling NUT scripts to execute within the `ProxyAdmin` context and perform contract upgrades.
+While this change would allow us to deploy new implementations and upgrading the proxies, configuration settings in these new implementations can be managed by verifying `tx.origin` rather than `msg.sender` as the Depositor Account.
+We consider this approach semantically correct as it still verifies that the Depositor Account is the originator of the transaction.

 ```solidity
 contract L2ProxyAdmin is ProxyAdmin {